-With the updating of Title IX mandates in spring 2011 and the Penn State child sexual abuse situation later in 2011, the Department of Education and the Office of Civil Rights have increased scrutiny for colleges and universities and have mandated that institutions take appropriate steps to provide a safer environment for youth on campus.
+With the updating of Title IX mandates in Spring 2011 and the Penn State child sexual abuse situation later in 2011, the Department of Education and the Office of Civil Rights have increased scrutiny for colleges and universities and have mandated that institutions take appropriate steps to provide a safer environment for youth on campus.
 One required piece of this is a mandated training session for all students, faculty, and staff working with youth serving organizations and agencies.
-This training includes general information about Title IX, student/staff members’ duty to report and professional standards and expectations associated with working with youth.
+This training includes general information about Title IX violations , student/staff members’ duty to report and professional standards and expectations associated with working with youth.
 Faculty and staff who administer programs and classes or advise student organizations that work with youth-serving organizations and schools should advise students of this requirement.

 Students, faculty and staff who successfully complete the training must only complete it once but we recommend they review the training materials at least once per year.

 Training instructions for Students Who Are volunteering with an organization and NOT being paid by Elon University: The Title IX training is available via Moodle course (self-enrollment).
 Participants will engage is a series of modules and then must successfully complete a quiz after each topic.
 Once all nine (9) quizzes are successfully completed, participants will be emailed a certificate of completion.
 This certificate indicates they have successfully completed the training and is available for them to print.
 It is recommended that the student also save the PDF for future use. .

 They will log into Moodle and follow the self-enrollment instructions.
 The course should be completed in one to two hours.

 If students have any difficulties with the Moodle course they should contact the Technology Service Desk at 336-278-5200.